Hello Visitor | Login | Create an account!

 True to God’s character, Job was blessed at the end of his test:

 God’s blessings made Job even wealthier than he had been before his testing, enabling him to do even more good than he did previously.
-Job had first proved himself trustworthy, and it was now obvious that Job did not serve God only because of the prosperity that came with obedience.
+Job had proved himself, and it became obvious that he did not serve God only because of the prosperity that came with obedience.

 Are God and Satan Arguing About Us?

-When we find ourselves in the middle of a “M. I. T.,” is it because God and Satan have had an argument about us?
+When we find ourselves in the middle of a MIT, (Maturing/Testing Trial), is it because God and Satan have had an argument about us?
 I don’t think so, but then I don’t really know.
-Other scriptures do indicate that Satan may still have access to God’s throne (see Zech 3:1-2; Luke 22:31-32).
+(Some scriptures do indicate that Satan may still have access to God’s throne.
+See Zech 3:1-2; Luke 22:31-32.)

 Satan is referred to as “the accuser of the brethren” in the Revelation 12:10.
 In fact, the scripture there says, “The accuser of our brethren has been thrown down, who accuses them before our God day and night.”
-Still, that doesn’t prove that every M.I.T. is a result of an argument between God and Satan.
+Still, that doesn’t prove that every MIT is a result of an argument between God and Satan.
 To me, this is one of “the secret things that belongs to the Lord our God” (Deut.
 29:29).
 We just don’t know everything we would like to know.
-Job’s story, however, does illustrate the same truth that we have seen in other scriptures: God may allow Satan to bring a trial in order to mature or test us.
+Job’s story, however, does illustrate the same truth that we have seen in other scriptures: God may allow Satan to afflict us in order to mature or test us.

 What Can Suffering Do For You?

-Job became a better man because of his trial, both materially and spiritually.
-According to the Bible, suffering can have many positive results.
-We have already learned that by passing tests, we can prove ourselves trustworthy to handle more blessings and responsibilities.
+Job became a better man because of his suffering, both materially and spiritually.
+According to the Bible, suffering can result in blessing.
+We’ve already learned that, by passing tests, we can prove ourselves trustworthy to handle more blessings and responsibilities.
 That’s one positive result of persevering under trial.
 Beyond that, Paul wrote:

 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character (Rom.
 5:3, emphasis added).